arifbalik/personal-morepo/docs/zephyr-device-driver/README.md

 #### Test Application

-A test is just another application that can either run on the host or on the target.
+A test application (or a test suite as Zephyr calls it) is just another application that can either run on the host or on the target.
 Only difference is the inclusion of the `ztest` library and the test functions with an additional `testcase.yml` file for the test runner ([twister](https://docs.zephyrproject.org/latest/develop/test/twister.html)) to pick up the application as a test.

 I'll create a new application in the `tests/drivers/misc/stm32_tsc` directory and add my files there.